TMDStudios/crypto_ledger/README.md

 # crypto_ledger
 Crypto Ledger is an open-source website that allows users to track their cryptocurrency trades.
 The website was built using Python and Django.
-It makes use of Celery to asynchronously fetch live prices. *This branch replaces Celery with AJAX*
+Celery is no longer used to fetch live prices asynchronously.
+It has been replaced with AJAX.

 You can see the website here: http://crypto-ledger.herokuapp.com/

-*The production code no longer uses Celery.
-The move to AJAX can be seen in the features/ajax branch.*

 You can also read more about the project on Publish0x: https://www.publish0x.com/open-source-projects?a=oQeZVWD6ep&tid=GitHub